Efficient Quantum Work Reservoirs at the Nanoscale: Abstract

 \section{Abstract}

 When reformulated as a resource theory, thermodynamics can analyze system behaviors in the single-shot regime.
 In this, the work required to implement state transitions is bounded by $\alpha-$R\'enyi divergences and so differs in identifying efficient operations compared to stochastic thermodynamics.
-Thus, a detailed understanding of the difference between stochastic thermodynamics and resource-theoretic thermodynamics is needed.
-To this end, we study reversibility in the single-shot regime, generalizing the two-level work reservoirs used there to multi-level work reservoirs.
+Thus, a detailed understanding of the difference between stochastic and resource-theoretic thermodynamics is needed.
+To this end, we explore reversibility in the single-shot regime, generalizing the two-level work reservoirs used there to multi-level work reservoirs.
 This achieves reversibility in any transition in the single-shot regime.
-Building on this, we systematically explore multi-level work reservoirs in the nondissipation regime with and without catalysts.
+Building on this, we systematically develop multi-level work reservoirs in the nondissipation regime with and without catalysts.
 The resource-theoretic results show that two-level work reservoirs undershoot Landauer's bound, misleadingly implying energy dissipation during computation.
-In contrast, we demonstrate that multi-level work reservoirs achieve Landauer's bound and produce zero entropy.
+In contrast, we demonstrate that multi-level work reservoirs achieve Landauer's bound while producing arbitrarily low entropy.